 I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I’ve formed some opinions about what works and what doesn’t1 in the pull request process.
+Through this, I’ve formed some opinions about what works and what doesn’t in the pull request process.
 So, here are those opinions.

 Be a good requester

 TLDR: Make it easy for reviewers.

-As the person creating a pull request, you are going to be asking reviewers for some of their time and attention; both are finite and precious, so do what you can to make it as easy as possible for them.
-As well as helping you get this particular pull request merged sooner, if you keep it up it will earn you a reputation in your company as someone who does good work and is thoughtful.
+As the person creating a pull request, you’re going to be asking reviewers for some of their time and attention; both are finite, so do what you can to make it easy for them.
+It’ll help you get this change in faster and, if you keep it up, might earn you a reputation in your company as someone who does good work and is thoughtful.

 Keep it small (if you can)

-Small, focused pull requests from short-lived feature branches will have the easiest time getting merged.
+Small, focused pull requests from short-lived feature branches have the easiest time getting merged.
 They are:

 - Quicker and more digestible (and reviewers are less likely to bail)